morskyjezek/digcur/activities/exercise-command-line.md

 * Don't be afraid of the command line, do be cautious: there are not always built-in safeguards as in the GUI environment.
 If you delete something from the command line, for example, it will not be moved to the trash before deletion - it will be removed immediately.
 This is not a cause for alarm, but it is a reminder to make sure you are doing exactly what you want, know how to do it (or ask someone who does), and don't proceed too quickly.

 ## Reflection Activity
 Can you answer these questions?
-Open a window that gives you access to the command line:
-* What is the name of the directory or folder that you are in?
+* Imagine that you have opened a window that gives access to the command line.
+What is the path of the directory or folder that you are in?
 What command would you use to answer this question?
-* How would you move to another directory or folder?
+* What command would you use to move to another directory or folder?
 * Can you list the contents of the directory or folder?
   * Can you get a basic list and an advanced list (that shows permissions, file size, path, etc)?

-* What is the basic command for listing items in a folder or directory?
 * Use the command line to generate a list of files in a directory that is output to a file.
 List the command that you would use on your system below (and specify what system you’re using).
 * In what sorts of situations do you think that the command line interface would be useful or advantageous over the GUI?
 Give at least one example.
 * Do you feel more comfortable using the command line?
 Why or why not?